cesarsantos96/advancedBootstrap/README.md

 Understand the basic structure of a Bootstrap carousel;
 Create a functional carousel with images;
 Customize the appearance of the carousel.

+## Define an develop dropdown

+Understand the creation of a functional drop-down menu;
+Apply custom classes and styles;
+Understand drop-down menu interactivity.